 So, Wendy made her claims to State Farm.
 She asked State Farm to pay her the $125,000 in coverage it owed to protect the driver who ran the red light.
 Wendy would accept that payment in return for agreeing not to pursue the driver’s personal assets.
 And Wendy asked State Farm to pay her the $100,000 it had promised her in underinsured motorist benefits.

-State Farm's answer?
+State Farm’s answer?
 State Farm offered Wendy $12,500.
-State Farm told Wendy that was all her case was worth.
-They told Wendy if she thought she deserved more then she'd have to sue them and incur the costs of litigating against one of the nation's largest, wealthiest and most powerful insurance companies.
+State Farm told Wendy that that was all her case was worth.
+They told Wendy that if she thought she deserved more, then she’d have to sue them and incur the costs of litigating against one of the nation’s largest, wealthiest, and most powerful insurance companies.

 Fortunately, Wendy was represented at the time by an excellent Erie injury lawyer named Anthony Sciarrino.
-Attorney Sciarrino knew that State Farm wasn't being fair to Wendy and understood that he'd have to get Wendy's case to a jury to have even a chance at getting her the compensation he deserved.
-So, Erie attorney Sciarrino filed lawsuits against the driver who caused the accident and against State Farm directly, claiming they'd breached their own insurance contract.
-Before the case would get to trial, Attorney Sciarrino would move to Florida and Purchase, George & Murphey, P.C. would accept responsibility for the case, ultimately trying it to a jury in February, 2014.
+Attorney Sciarrino knew that State Farm wasn’t being fair to Wendy and understood that he’d have to get Wendy’s case to a jury to have even a chance of getting her the compensation she deserved.
+So, Erie Attorney Sciarrino filed lawsuits against the driver who caused the accident and against State Farm directly, claiming that they’d breached their own insurance contract.
+Before the case would get to trial, Attorney Sciarrino would move to Florida and Purchase, George & Murphey, P.C. would accept responsibility for the case, ultimately trying it to a jury in February 2014.